Lifeshield Security ReviewBy - 07/19/2018

 The Bottom Line

-LifeShield’s security system relies primarily on broadband, which means you’ll need high-speed internet in order for it to work.
+LifeShield’s security system relies primarily on broadband communication, which means you’ll need high-speed internet in order for it to work.
 However, the base station LifeShield uses actually supports four communication methods.

 Broadband is the primary means of communication for LifeShield Home Security.
 Although not considered the most reliable communication method for home security, broadband is the fastest method of communication.

-If the cellular signal fails or if it’s too weak to communicate, the third layer kicks in: text messaging.
-If all else fails, the base station can use your landline, assuming you have one.
+If all else fails, the base station can use your Landline Phone, assuming you have one.
 While this final method is the traditional communication method for home security systems, it’s far from reliable.
 Landlines are prone to disruptions and burglars can use wire-cutters to disable communication.
 Not relying solely on a landline is a good move by LifeShield.

 Monitoring & Equipment Pricing

-LifeShield offers three monitoring plans, all of which include free equipment.
-The cheapest plan is Security Essential for $29.99/month.
-Next is Security Advantage for $39.99/month.
-And the most expensive package is Security Professional for $49.99/month.
+LifeShield offers three monitoring plans.
+The cheapest plan is Security Essential for $29.99 per month.
+Next is Security Advantage for $39.99 per month.
+And the most expensive package is Security Professional for $49.99 per month.

 |Security Essential||Security Advantage||Security Professional|